Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 • Personal financial liability: If you're in an accident while under-insured, you're personally responsible for damages beyond your policy limits — including repairs to the leased vehicle, third-party injuries, and property damage.

 • Forced placement insurance: Some lessors will obtain insurance on your behalf and bill you for it.
-This coverage is typically far more expensive than what you'd find on your own.
+This coverage is typically 2x to 10x more expensive than what you'd find on your own and offers minimal protection for you personally.

 • Credit damage: Unpaid balances resulting from uninsured losses can lead to collections activity and credit score damage.